 Second degree burns also affect the skin’s outer layer, but the damage is more severe.
 Some second degree burns extend from the outer skin (or epidurmis) to the inner skin (the inner dermis).

-They haven’t been rush-to-Urgent-Care burns.
-Instead this post and these burns pertain to how to care for 1st and 2nd degree burns, the kind you get when you put your hand on something hot without thinking about it!
+The burns haven’t been rush-to-Urgent-Care burns.
+Instead this post and these burns pertain to how to care for 1st and 2nd degree burns, the kind you get when you put your hand on something hot without thinking about it.

 What is a burn?
 A burn occurs when layers of the skin are destroyed by an extreme source of heat or cold.
 Therefore treatment includes preventing the damage from becoming more severe.
 Instantly cooling the area actually helps to reduce the injury.

 But what’s even more fascinating is that the kind of alcohol used to make vanilla extract isn’t a burn remedy on its own!
 It’s the vanilla itself PLUS the alcohol that is key.